www.schorsch.com

 Geometry files

-This switch is on by default for it is the generic purpose of the program.
+This switch is on by default, as it is the basic purpose of the program.
 Turning it off will disable the list of sampled entity types and the sampling mode selection.

 Materials file